-In honor of the 30th anniversary of Peace Corps in North Macedonia this June 2026, I find myself reflecting on my time serving there and the unexpected path it set me on.
-After graduating from the University of San Francisco with a B.A. in Media Studies, I felt uncertain about what direction to take next.
+After graduating from the University of San Francisco with a B.A. in Media Studies, I felt uncertain about what direction to take next - a feeling many twenty-somethings know well.
 The clearest thing in my heart was a desire to make a difference, teach children, and create meaningful connection.
-That calling led me to leave everyone I called home, hop on an international flight for the first time, and serve as a Peace Corps Volunteer in North Macedonia.
+So I chose curiosity over certainty, leaving everyone I called home, boarding my first international flight, and stepping into a country where I didn't know the language or what was waiting for me.
 While immersing myself in a new culture, I launched an English language learning program in film and drama for 5th to 8th graders.
+The transition from college life to Eastern European life was both exhilarating and overwhelming, filled with moments of wonder, loneliness, courage, and growth.

 Along the way, I carried this tiny metallic pink point-and-shoot camera everywhere I went.
 Not because I had a business.
 Not because I had a plan.
 But because I was curious about people, their stories, and preserving feelings I didn't yet have words for.
 This graduation gift from my godmother was something I never imagined would one day hold so much meaning.